Glacier hikes, puffin sightings, thundering waterfalls, and geothermal wonders: there is so much to be excited about

 If you lose your luggage, have a fender bender in your rental car, get pickpocketed, or–heaven forbid–get injured, you’ll be glad you have the insurance.

 Given how inexpensive travel insurance is when purchased in advance (especially as compared to the cost of flying to and then renting a car in Iceland), it’s well worth the investment.

 However, that being said, travel insurance companies have been about as prone to changing requirements over the last couple of years as borders have been.

-While we generally use and recommend Safety Wing, be sure to double and triple-check coverages for any travel insurance policy these days, especially if you’re looking for protection from COVID-19 related issues.
+Safety Wing is generally a reliable option, but be sure to double and triple-check coverages for any travel insurance policy these days, especially if you’re looking for protection from COVID-19-related issues.

 Check travel insurance prices and coverage for your Iceland vacation now!